Loading...

 Solicitor fees— typically £800–£2,000, as solicitors handle the entire process in Scotland (no separate conveyancer).

 If a property has a Home Report valuation of £200,000 and you offer £220,000, your lender will only mortgage up to £200,000 (minus your deposit percentage).
 The extra £20,000 must come from your own savings.
 This catches many Scottish buyers off guard.
+Our offers over guide explains how to budget correctly and when to walk away.

 See your budget.
 Enter your salary and deposit above to see what you could realistically afford — including LBTT costs.

-Back to calculator ↑Answers to common questions about this calculator.
+Answers to common questions about this calculator.

 Calculate your LBTT on any Scottish property purchase, including first-time buyer relief and ADS.